scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [Uno Platform 3.1 Released – Linux, new WinUI controls, Prism 8.0 and more](https://platform.uno/blog/uno-platform-3-1-released-linux-new-winui-controls-prism-8-0-and-more/) - (October 23, 2020) - For 3.1 release we were able to add 70+ features and close 140+ code and documentation issues.
+Let’s unpack the release.
+And for all of you inpatient ones, head over to your IDE and update your packages to 3.1!

 * [Announcing Microsoft Edge WebView2 General Availability](https://blogs.windows.com/msedgedev/2020/10/19/edge-webview2-general-availability/) - (October 19, 2020) - Today, we are excited to announce that  Microsoft Edge WebView2 for Win32 C/C++ is generally available and ready for use in production applications!
 With today’s announcement, we are officially releasing a forward-compatible WebView2 SDK along with production-ready WebView2 Runtime.
 These can be used in any Win32 C/C++ application, and are supported across existing Windows versions.

 * [Building cross-platform apps with .NET and Uno](https://www.red-gate.com/simple-talk/dotnet/net-development/building-cross-platform-apps-with-net-and-uno/) - (October 19, 2020) - You can use Xamarin to develop .NET apps to run on iOS or Android instead of Windows.
 In this article, Julio Sampaio demonstrates the Uno Platform.
 You can build cross-platform applications using Uno which has even more options.